manggo-cd/manggo-cd/README.md

 I'm a CS + Masters of Management dual degree student at the University of British Columbia.
 I'm passionate about weight lifting, playing electric guitar, and urbex.
 Recently I've been learning more about trading-system design and low-latency architecture.

 ## Current Interests
 Exploring neural network architectures, optimization techniques, and deployment strategies to understand efficient model training and inference.
+I also really like proverbs and poetry.

 ## Tech Stack
 **Languages:** Java, Javascript, Python, TypeScript, C++, Go